Skip to main content

 • Set status for an individual step

-• Set same status for currently selected step and all the next steps remaining in the test case.
+• Set same status for currently selected step and all the remaining steps in the test case.

 • If step-wise run is disabled then the status would apply to the entire test case